onepiece-coding/Next.js-Project-with-TypeScript/README.md

 - CSS Modules: Scoped CSS for modular styling.

 - JSON Placeholder API: A fake online REST API for testing and prototyping.

-## Watch the Tutorial Video

-Learn how to build this project step-by-step by watching the tutorial on the OnePiece Coding YouTube channel: [Video Link](https://www.youtube.com/watch?v=kOYF0mSSC6g)

 ## Connect with Me